TrashAlert/fleet-tracker/README.md

 ## Features

 - **Live fleet map** — vehicle positions, headings and speeds polled every 5s, with per-vehicle trip history playback (speed-colored polylines).
+Overlapping vehicles collapse into count-bubble clusters, and the map has fullscreen, fit-all-vehicles, and street/satellite controls.
 - **Role-based access** — `admin`, `manager`, `driver`.
 Drivers get *scoped data*, not just hidden UI: queries are filtered to their assigned vehicle server-side.
 Deactivated accounts are force-logged-out on their next request.